 If you weren’t saved there’d be no struggle!
 If you weren’t saved, the Holy Spirit of Jesus would not be in your spirit causing you to feel strife each time your flesh decides to act on that temptation.
 The struggle is evidence for your salvation–not against it.

 As a child of God, you don’t want to sin.
-Your flesh does, your old, immature thinking does, but you don’t.
+Your old immature thinking does, but you don’t.
 You are a perfect, heaven-ready spirit (see Colossians 1:22, Romans 8:9).
 The reason why we can’t grasp this fact is because we’ve been told we want to sin.
 We don’t!
 We’ve also been told we have two natures–WE DON’T!
 We have one nature, God’s nature!
-(See 1 Corinthians 2:16, 1 John 3:9).
+(See 1 Corinthians 2:16, 1 John 3:9, 2 Peter 1:4).

 Christians do not have two natures as if we are at battle with ourselves.
 We have one nature, and one flesh.
 If you read the NIV version and you keep seeing the words “sinful nature” rather than “flesh,” it would be very easy to think you are trying to kill off your sinful nature, but you aren’t.
 You don’t have a sinful nature.
 God can have nothing to do with sin, and He lives in you.
 Why would He clean house and still allow sin to remain in your spirit?
 It makes no sense.

 Further, we aren’t even trying to “kill off” our flesh, but instead, walk by the Spirit!
 (See Galatians 5:16).
 God likes our flesh!
 He made it!
 Our flesh is but a tool, it does what we tell it to do, not the other way around.
 We are to make ourselves living sacrifices each day, not dead ones.
 Paul tells the Christians in Rome about this epiphany: